awsdocs/aws-private-ca-user-guide/doc_source/ca-hierarchy.md

 In general, your CA hierarchy should reflect the structure of your organization\.
 Aim for a *path length* \(that is, number of CA levels\) no greater than necessary to delegate administrative and security roles\.
 Adding a CA to the hierarchy means increasing the number of certificates in the certification path, which increases validation time\.
 Keeping the path length to a minimum also reduces the number of certificates sent from the server to the client when validating an end\-entity certificate\.

 In theory, a root CA, which has no \([pathLenConstraint](PcaTerms.md#terms-pathlength) parameter\), can authorize unlimited levels of subordinate CAs\.
 A subordinate CA can have as many child subordinate CAs as are allowed by its internal configuration\.
-ACM Private CA managed hierarchies support CA certification paths up to five levels deep\.
+AWS Private CA managed hierarchies support CA certification paths up to five levels deep\.

 Well designed CA structures have several benefits:
 + Separate administrative controls for different organizational units